“A very swinging drummer who’s mastered the art of coordinated independence.”

 "A master of second-line syncopation."

 Jeremy has been playing drums professionally for over 25 years.
 He performs regularly with a wide array of musical projects, including his award-winning saxes-and-drums funk trio Mo’Fone, pop-jazz supergroup Jenna & the Charmers, the Bait & Switch Blues Band, Jennifer Jolly & Friends, his own J. Steinkoler Quartet, and various other jazz players and singer/songwriters.

 In addition to his busy career as a performer, Jeremy has been teaching private drum lessons since 1991, and has become one of the most respected educators in the Bay Area.
-Along with Steve Gibson, He is the Co-Founder and Co-Director of BandWorks, a school of rock for musicians of all ages with multiple locations around the Bay Area.
+Along with Steve Gibson, He is the Co-Founder and Co-Director of BandWorks, a school of rock program for musicians of all ages with multiple locations around the Bay Area.
 He is the Founder and Director of the East Bay Drum School, and has been on the faculty of Cazadero Performing Arts Family Camp for the past 21 years, where he was the Co-Director from 1999-2001 and served on the Board of Directors from 2010-2013.
 He has taught workshops and master classes in Dublin, Ireland; Ann Arbor, MI; and in Northern California for the past 20 years.

 Jeremy has authored a book on drumming titled Finding the Groove, a collection of essays and personal narratives on drumming, performing and teaching, and has published educational articles on vicfirth.com.